steview-d/bookmarks/TESTING.md

 All pages have been checked to ensure they are only accessible when the user is authorised to do.
 - The main app and associated functions (Add, Edit, Move, Delete, Arrange, Profile, Support, etc) can only be accessed if a user is currently logged in.
 If these URL's are tried and no user is logged, the app redirects to the login page.
 - The intro & authentication pages (About, Pricing, FAQ, Login & Register) are only accessible when no user is logged in.
 If a logged in user attempts to view these pages, they are automatically redirected the main app page.

+#### Custom Error Pages
+- Confirmed that the correct custom error pages (404 & 500) display in the event of these errors.

 ## Code Validation